 It’s time to focus on the best athletes in the world, on the enduring greatness of the game and – above all – on the connection that binds fans, players and families everywhere.
 NHL hockey is the best in the world.
 The future is incredibly bright.
 So let’s drop the puck and marvel at all the remarkable things the players do with it.

-With respect and appreciation,
+With respect and appreciation, The National Hockey League.

 P.S.
 We hope you’ll get in on the action.
 And again, thank you.

 This follows in the footsteps of a number of NHL clubs, who reached out and apologized to their respective fans following the end of the lockout.

 Tampa Bay has avoided Friday’s scheduled arbitration hearing with forward Vladislav Namestnikov, agreeing to a two-year, $3.875M deal on Tuesday evening, per ESPN.

 Namestnikov, 23, had a breakout campaign last year, scoring 14 goals and 35 points in 80 games — all career highs.
 The former first-round pick also appeared in 17 playoff games for the Bolts, scoring a goal and three points while helping the club to the Eastern Conference Final.

 Coming off a one-year deal in which he made $874,125, the diminutive Russian gets a nice pay bump with this latest contract, and a bit of security with the two-year term.
 He should play a fairly integral role next season, coming off a year in which he finished tied for fourth on the team in goals, with Tyler Johnson.

 But while tonight may be about Namestnikov, it’s another Russian forward in Tampa Bay that everybody now has their eyes on — Nikita Kucherov, the playoff scoring sensation that declined to file for arbitration, but still requires a new deal.